KeyboardSlayer7/steganography/README.md

 :bug: Known Issues

 - Doesn't work with PNGs that have multiple IDAT chunks
+- CRC is calculated over just chunk data, not chunk type and chunk data

 :bulb: Future Plans